celalcakiroglu/tsc/2DFrame.rst

    :scale: 65 %
    :align: center

+   Figure 1: Translational and rotational degrees of freedom of a frame member

 The first step in the derivation of the element stiffness matrix is to describe the flexural displacement :math:`v(x)` and axial displacement :math:`u(x)` of the frame members in polynomial form.

 .. math::